-When you run this command, you will receive a number of files in your current directory:
+When you run this command, a number of files are created in your current directory:

-describing everything from what disk Talos should be installed to, to what
+describing everything from what disk Talos should be installed on, to network settings.

-controlplane.yaml, it even describes how Talos should form its Kubernetes cluster.
+controlplane.yaml file describes how Talos should form a Kubernetes cluster.

 Controlplane and Worker

 The two types of Machine Configs correspond to the two roles of Talos nodes, control plane (which run both the Talos and Kubernetes control planes) and worker nodes (which run the workloads).

 The main difference between Controlplane Machine Config files and Worker Machine Config files is that the former contains information about how to form the Kubernetes cluster.

-Individual machines may need specific settings (for instance, each may have a
+Individual machines may need different settings: for instance, each may have a different static IP address.

 When different files are needed for machines of the same type, simply